JamesTheHacker/spacecake/README.md

 ![Spacecake](https://i.imgur.com/52xCV8Z.png, "")

-I developed this project to help me quickly develop and deploy static landing pages to Digital Ocean Spaces (S3 is also supported).
-Spaces is perfect for hosting static pages and applications.
+I developed this project to help me quickly develop and deploy landing pages to Digital Ocean Spaces.
+It uses react, mobx and styled-components.

-Bonus: If you're not a Digital Ocean customer you can get $10 free.
+Note: If you're not a Digital Ocean customer you can get $10 free.
 That's enough money for 2 months hosting.
 [Click here to get your $10 free](https://m.do.co/c/dde4646baa31).

-**SpaceCake is perfect for ...**

-* Sales letters and landing pages
-* Newsletters
-* CVs and resumes
-* Small single page applications

 ## Features

-* Deploy to Digital Ocean Spaces (and S3)
+* Build and deploy to Digital Ocean Spaces (also works with S3)
+* react
-* ES6
+* mobx
-* Bootstrap SASS
+* styled-components
-* jQuery
+* grid-styled
 * Webpack
-* Minification
-* Seperate CSS and JS builds
-* Google fonts CDN
+* Google Fonts from CDN

 ## Usage